tnustrings/ct/readme.md

   ``dolphins``
 ``

-now the last opened file is zoo.py, so /dolphins takes us to the chunk in zoo.py
+chunk paths assume to start at the last opened file (unless the filename is explicitly given). our last opened file is zoo.py now, so the path /dolphins adds code to zoo.py.

 ``/dolphins: #py
   print("are there dolphins in the zoo?")
 ``

-if you'd like to switch back to foo.py like this:
+you can switch back to a chunk in foo.py like this:

-``//foo.py #py
+``//foo.py/bar #py
-  print("hello foo again")
+  print("hello bar again")
 ``

-if there's only one output file in the codetext and if you don't give this file an alias, you leave out its name when referring to child chunks, otherwise you include it like above.
+now our file is assumed to be foo.py again.

+``
+  print("still in foo.py")
+``

 ```